snltd/SexyMF/README.md

 SexyMF does no checks to see if it is overwriting an existing manifest, and entirely trusts its input.

-I have found that on OmniOS at least, importing manifests into an NGZ from the global requires the use of `zlogin`.
+To import a manifest into an NGZ from the global zone, SexyMF copies the uploaded file into the zone root, and runs `zlogin svccfg import` to import it.
 Directly manipulating the repository through `svccfg` does not do the import, and manually importing the manifest after gives an error of the form

     svccfg: Scope "localhost" changed unexpectedly (service "application/stest" added).
 		svccfg: Could not refresh svc:/application/stest:default (deleted).

-So, if you wish to use this feature, please set `force_zlogin = true` in the configuration file.

 ### Exporting a Service Manifest, Profile, or Archive